jamesmunns/python-sdk/README.rst

     d = c.get_device(id='<my_device_id>')
     d.switch_led_on(True)

+You can find more examples in the ``demos`` directory of the unarchived source code distribution or online in the `demos folder on GitHub`_.

 Documentation
 -------------

-For references to the full documenation for the Python library please visit our Developer Dashboard `Python section`_!
+For references to the full documentation for the Python library please visit our Developer Dashboard `Python section`_!